26B/php-pre-commit/README.md

 Pre-commit git hook for enforcing php standards.

-Currently uses PHP_CodeSniffer and corrects .php staged files according to a phpcs config file (usually a phpcs.xml).
+Currently uses PHP_CodeSniffer (PHPCS) and corrects .php staged files according to a phpcs config file (usually a phpcs.xml).

-This package **does not require** PHP_CodeSniffer because it is up to you whether you want to use a local or global `phpcs`.
+This package **does not require** PHPCS because it is up to you whether you want to use a local or global `phpcs`.
 Local `phpcs` takes precedence when the pre-commit runs.
 You can require them in the following way:

 ```bash
 # Local